-- The three-year Bachelor of Criminal Justice degree is the only qualification of its kind in the country, and so the opportunities presented to students are unique and help give graduates an edge in the Aotearoa New Zealand crime and justice sectors, as well as in an area of growing international popularity.
+- The three-year Bachelor of Criminal Justice degree is the first qualification of its kind in the country, and so the opportunities presented to students are unique and help give graduates an edge in the Aotearoa crime and justice sectors, as well as in an area of growing international popularity.

 - The innovative degree programme draws on UC’s internationally recognised expertise in Sociology, Criminal Law, Human Services, and Psychology.

 - UC enjoys close links with employers in the crime and justice fields and has received enthusiastic support from Ngā Pirihimana O Aotearoa | New Zealand Police, Tāhū o te Ture | Ministry of Justice, and Ara Poutama Aotearoa | Department of Corrections.
 Teachers and tutors will challenge you to interpret legislation, examine what works well with current policies, and identify opportunities for reform.

 - Due to the vocational nature of the degree, there is the potential to study while employed in the area to increase professional competencies.

 - An active student club – CRIMSOC – dedicated to all things criminal justice.

 Students studying the Bachelor of Laws or other degrees may also want to include courses in Criminal Justice to their studies.

 See the Bachelor of Criminal Justice for the compulsory courses in the degree.